 The fear of judgment can make us do crazy things.

 Its intimidating power can force us to make irrational decisions, causing us to take drastic measures to hide our past.

 I didn’t want anyone to know what I had done.

 This may sound strange to you, but there was a time when I was afraid to tell people my age.
 My age would reveal I had been a teenage mother.
 Keeping my age a secret made me feel secure.
 I was ashamed and fearful of what others would think once they knew the truth.
-Knowing my age would allow them to figure out I was only sixteen when I got pregnant with my son.
-Keeping my age a secret made me feel secure.
-As long as they didn’t know about my past, they couldn’t judge me.
+As long as they didn’t learn my age and discover my past, they couldn’t judge me.

 It isn’t good to be alone.

 Driven by my fear of judgment I kept everyone at a distance.
 I thought I was protecting myself by trying to control the situation, but in reality, my fear was controlling me.
 My desperate attempt to shield myself from the pain judgment so often brings, left me isolated and lonely.

 God didn’t create us to be alone (see Gen. 2:28).
 He may allow seasons of loneliness in our lives for various reasons, but he never meant for us to purposefully live that way (Read more about it here).
 God wants us to live in community with each other.
 Ecclesiastes 4:9-12 says, “two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
-In short, we are better together.
+We are better and stronger together.

 Be a risk taker.